Below are some general suggestions to consider when creating assignments:

 Additional Resources and Scholarship

 Hutchings, P., et al. (2014).
-Catalyzing Assignment Design Activity on Your Campus: Lessons from NILOA’s Assignment Library Initiative.
+Catalyzing Assignment Design Activity on Your Campus: Lessons from NILOA’s Assignment Library Initiative (PDF).
 Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).

 Note: Please contact ACE to borrow a book.